TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 TikTok’s Appeal Goes Beyond Short-Form Video

-For a long time now, TikTok has been the elephant in its competitors’ boardrooms.
-The app’s advances in ad technology, measurement capabilities, and expansion into the digital marketing ecosystem (for instance, through music streaming and mobile gaming) indicate that TikTok is not content to simply sit in the realm of short-form video.
-The platform is siphoning ad dollars away from Meta, but the diversification of its portfolio could soon pit TikTok against the likes of Spotify, Apple, Amazon, and Google as it transforms into a public square for news and conversation.
+TikTok’s expansion into search and commerce media indicate that the app is not content to simply sit in the realm of short-form video.
+The diversification of its portfolio could pit TikTok against the likes of Apple, Amazon, and Google as it transforms into a public square for news and commerce, in addition to entertainment.

-• The app’s role as a news source is climbing, further cementing its position as a go-to search tool for users—currently, 43% of users say they regularly get news from the app, a notable increase from the 33% who reported the same in 2022.
+• The app’s role as a news source is climbing, further cementing its position as a go-to search tool for users.
+In 2024, 52% of TikTok users reported regularly getting news from the app, a notable increase from the 22% who reported the same in 2020.

 An Uncertain Road Ahead

-After the US federal government and numerous states outlawed use of the app on government-issued devices (something many other countries have done as well), earlier this year, President Joe Biden signed a law that will force ByteDance to sell its wildly popular app—or face an outright ban across the US.
+After the US federal government and numerous states outlawed use of TikTok on government-issued devices (something many other countries have done as well), former President Joe Biden signed a law in 2024 forcing ByteDance to sell the wildly popular app or face an outright ban across the US.
+That law was upheld by the Supreme Court in January 2025, and TikTok briefly halted service in the US just before the divestiture deadline of January 19.

-• More than 25 states have banned TikTok on government-issued devices, including all mobile phones, tablets, and computers.
+• 39 states have banned TikTok on government-issued devices, including all mobile phones, tablets, and computers.

-• At least 20 public universities across the US have also made the decision to ban the app from their servers and/or have recommended their students remove it from their personal devices.
+• Many public universities across the US have also made the decision to ban the app from their servers and/or have recommended their students remove it from their personal devices.
 Auburn University, University of Oklahoma, University of Texas-Austin, and Texas A&M—the biggest college campus in the US—are on the growing list.

 • If TikTok were to get the axe, Google and Meta would stand to benefit the most.
 It’s estimated that Meta could draw up to 60% of the app’s US ad revenue, where YouTube might acquire 25%.